OpenSourceEconomics/econ-project-templates/docs_template/source/faq.md

 (windows_user)=

-## Tips and Tricks for Windows Users

-(git_windows)=

-### Integrating git tab completion in Windows Powershell

-Powershell does not support tab completion for git automatically.
-However, there is a nice utility called [posh-git](https://github.com/dahlbyk/posh-git).
-We advise you to install this as this makes your life easier.

 (path_windows)=

-### PATH environmental variable in Windows
+## PATH environmental variable in Windows

 In Windows, one has to oftentimes add the programs manually to the *PATH* environmental variable in the Advanced System Settings.
 See